Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: Cocycle rigidity for outer automorphism groups

-\begin{proof}[Proof of Theorem~\ref{theo:rel-hyp}] We first assume that $H$ is freely indecomposable relative to $\calp$.
+\begin{proof}[Proof of Theorem~\ref{theo:rel-hyp}] We first assume that $H$ is freely indecomposable relative to $\calp$ and argue as in Case 1 of the proof of \cite[Appendix, Corollary~3]{Hae}.
 Let $S$ be the canonical elementary JSJ decomposition of $H$ relative to $\calp$ (see \cite[Theorem~4]{GL2}).
 Then $\Out(H,\calp^{(t)})$ has a finite-index subgroup which surjects onto a finite direct product of mapping class groups of surfaces of finite type, with kernel the group of twists $\calt$ of $S$.
 By \cite[Appendix, Lemma~5]{Hae}, the group $\calt$ maps with abelian kernel to a direct product of finitely many groups, each of which is isomorphic to $P/Z(P)$ for some $P\in\calp$.
 Using Theorem~\ref{mcg} for mapping class groups and the fact that cocycle-rigidity, as a property of the target group, is stable under finite index overgroups and extensions, we deduce that the pair $(G,\Out(H,\calp^{(t)}))$ is cocycle-rigid.